MargaritaSyd/margaritasyd.github.io/README.md

 ## Features

 * **Responsive Design:** Adapts seamlessly to different screen sizes (desktops, tablets, and mobile phones).
-// TODO:
-//* **Project Showcase:** Displays a curated list of my projects with brief descriptions, links to live demos (where applicable), and source code repositories.
+* **Project Showcase:** Displays a curated list of my projects with brief descriptions, links to live demos (where applicable), and source code repositories.
 * **Skills Section:** Highlights my key technical skills.
 * **About Me Section:** Provides a concise summary of my background, experience, and professional goals.
 * **Contact Form:** Allows visitors to easily get in touch using a contact form.